maximus-lee-678/server-auto-utils/installation_instructions/3_oracle_instance_creation.rst

 | There's pictures on there, you should visit it!
 | This section assumes you have an Oracle Cloud Infrastructure account ready and are logged in.
 |
+| Although the blog post details instructions for creation of a Minecraft server, the instructions here are general and can be used for other game servers as well.
+|
 1. Create a VM instance.
 Can be done by searching "Instances" in the search bar and selecting "Create Instance".
 2. Specify an instance name and compartment name (optional).
 3. "Placement" and "Security settings can left as default.